 UPDATE:Disney Plus has officially launched!
 The Disney Plus UK release date has also finally been revealed and the Brits aren't set to get the streaming service until 31st March 2020.
 That is some four months later than when it launches in America.
 This essentially means that the UK will have to be on Mandalorian spoiler watch for some time.

 Disney has also made some last-minute additions to its launch line-up in the form of some out-of-this-world Marvel Studios offerings.
 Taking to Twitter on the eve of the launch, it announced that Expanding the Universe, Avengers: Endgame, Captain Marvel, Iron Man 3, Guardians of the Galaxy Vol. 2, The Avengers, Thor: The Dark World and a host of other Marvel Titles (17 to be precise) are set to join the platform on launch day in the US.
 Yup, we're on the edge of our seats.

 - What is Disney+?
 It is Disney's new streaming service that will showcase everything from Marvel movies and TV shows, Pixar movies and TV shows as well as Disney classics and Star Wars content.

 - What is the Disney+ release date?
 It will launch on November 12, in the US, Canada and a number of other countries.

 - Will Disney+ be launched in the UK?
-Annoyingly, no - well, not on November 12.
-The UK currently has Disney Life, an app similar to Disney+.
-But there is still no word how and where we will be able to see the Star Wars and Marvel TV shows.
-It has been rumoured that the UK won't actually get the service until 2020.
+Yes, but not on November 12.
+The UK currently has Disney Life, an app similar to Disney+ and it won't be getting Disney Plus until 31st March 2020.